As well as collaborating with other organisations and academics, Fast Familiar undertake independent research, in line with our own interests.

 Kris De Meyer, one of our associates, is a neuroscientist at King’s College London.
 He researches how minds change and how views become entrenched.
 He uses these ‘brain insights’ to overcome polarisation in society, especially around controversial issues like climate change.

 Most of Dan, Joe and Kris’s research relates to specific Fast Familiar projects - you can find it on those projects’ pages.

 We’ll post research that stands apart from specific projects here.

-Barnard, D. “Approaches to understanding and using Katie Mitchell’s Events technique in professional and pedagogical contexts” Stanislavski Studies, 2020
+“Approaches to understanding and using Katie Mitchell’s Events technique in professional and pedagogical contexts” Dan Barnard (2020) Stanislavski Studies

-Barnard, D. “fanSHEN’s Looking for Love: A Case Study in How Theatrical and Performative Practices Inform Interactive Digital Narratives” in Rouse R., Koenitz H., Haahr M. (eds) Interactive Storytelling.
+“fanSHEN’s Looking for Love: A Case Study in How Theatrical and Performative Practices Inform Interactive Digital Narratives” Dan Barnard (2018) in Rouse R., Koenitz H., Haahr M. (eds) Interactive Storytelling.
 ICIDS 2018.
 Lecture Notes in Computer Science, vol 11318.
 (Winner of the Best Short Paper award at ICIDS 2018).

-Barnard, D. “Using Games Based on Giant Dice and Time Restrictions to Enable Creativity when Teaching Artistic Subjects” International Journal of Games-Based Learning 7 (3) 2017
+“Using Games Based on Giant Dice and Time Restrictions to Enable Creativity when Teaching Artistic Subjects” Dan Barnard (2017) International Journal of Games-Based Learning 7 (3)